RusFortunat/Lets-beat-Excitebike-world-record/README.md

 Tentative plan:

-1. Learn how to add an AI bot player, that will be doing some semi-sensible stuff on its own.
+1. Learn how to add an AI bot player that will be doing some semi-sensible stuff on its own.

 2. Learn how to store information about all inputs that AI has made in some data base